-All of our product candidates are still in early-stage clinical or preclinical development.
+All of our product candidates are in early-stage clinical or preclinical development.
 If we are unable to commercialize our product candidates or if we experience significant delays in obtaining regulatory approval for, or commercializing, any or all of our product candidates, our business will be materially and adversely affected.

-All of our product candidates are still in preclinical or early-stage clinical development.
-In particular, none of our product candidates, other than CPI-444, has ever been evaluated in human subjects.
+All of our product candidates are in early-stage clinical or preclinical development.
 Our ability to generate product revenue will depend heavily on our ability to successfully develop and commercialize our product candidates.
 We do not expect that such commercialization of any of our product candidates will occur for at least the next several years, if ever.
 Our ability to commercialize our product candidates effectively will depend on several factors, including the following:

-- successful completion of preclinical studies and clinical trials, including the ability to demonstrate safety and efficacy of our product candidates; - managing the complexity of our clinical trial designs; - · receipt of marketing approvals from the FDA and similar foreign regulatory authorities; - establishing commercial manufacturing capabilities by making arrangements with third-party manufacturers; - · successfully launching commercial sales of any approved products, whether alone or in collaboration with others; - · acceptance of any approved products by patients, the medical community and third-party payors; - establishing market share while competing with other therapies; - a continued acceptable safety profile of any approved products; - · maintaining compliance with post-approval regulation and other requirements; and

-• qualifying for, identifying, registering, maintaining, enforcing and defending intellectual property rights and claims covering our product candidates.
+- · successful completion of preclinical studies and clinical trials, including the ability to demonstrate safety and efficacy of our product candidates; - · managing the complexity of our clinical trial designs; - · receipt of marketing approvals from the FDA and similar foreign regulatory authorities; - · establishing commercial manufacturing capabilities by making arrangements with third-party manufacturers; - successfully launching commercial sales of any approved products, whether alone or in collaboration with others: - · acceptance of any approved products by patients, the medical community and third-party payors; - · establishing market share while competing with other therapies; - · a continued acceptable safety profile of any approved products; - · maintaining compliance with post-approval regulation and other requirements; and - · qualifying for, identifying, registering, maintaining, enforcing and defending intellectual property rights and claims covering our product candidates.